Separation anxiety in dogs: Drug therapy

-Dogs can be treated with psychotropic drugs used to treat similar psychological disorders displayed in humans in order to mitigate the behavior related to these disorders, such as anti-depressants or anti-anxiety drugs.
+Dogs can be treated with psychotropic drugs used to treat similar psychological disorders displayed in humans to mitigate the behavior related to these disorders, such as anti-depressants or anti-anxiety drugs.
 These connections between human and animal psychopharmacology can help to explain how similar neurobiology can be among different species.
-Selective Serotonin Reuptake Inhibitors, or SSRIs, or tricyclic anti-depressants are used to treat anxious and depressive behavior in animals.
+Selective serotonin reuptake inhibitors, or SSRIs, or tricyclic anti-depressants are used to treat anxious and depressive behavior in animals.
 One study tracked the effectiveness of clomipramine, a tricyclic anti-depressant, in reducing compulsive behaviors in dogs.
 Behaviors displayed by these dogs include but are not limited to tail-chasing, shadow-chasing, circling and chewing.
 The study found that after one month of daily administration of the tricyclic anti-depressant clomipramine, these compulsive behaviors decreased or disappeared in 16 out of 24 dogs.
 Slight to moderate behavior mitigation was shown in 5 dogs.
 These results suggest that clomipramine can be beneficial to canines displaying anxiety behaviors.